ostinelli/net-http2/README.md

 client.call_async(request)

 # We need to wait for the callbacks to be triggered, so here's a quick and dirty fix for this example.
-# In real life, if you are using async requests so you probably have a running loop that keeps your program alive.
+# In real life, if you are using async requests you probably have a running loop that keeps
+# your program alive.
 sleep 5

 # close the connection